babulsarker92/retail_sales_analysis_sql_p1/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

+## Author -Babul Sarker
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst/Business Analyst/Healthcare Analyst or any analyst  roles.

+## Stat Connected
+**LinkedIn**: [Connect with me professionally] (https://www.linkedin.com/in/babulsarker/) **Email**: babul.199251@gmail.com